Why learn an Instrument?

-There are a range of free activities at dabbledoomusic.com that will help you explore the basic musical concepts.
-Play along with a range of colorful characters and get making some music.
+We have a range of free activities at dabbledoomusic.com that will help you explore the basic musical concepts.
+Play along with a range of colourful characters and get making some music.

 Some instruments can be used in a range of different styles.
 Other instruments are more niche.
-Instruments like the violin, guitar, piano, saxophone, trumpet and flute are found in a wide range of styles from classical to jazz, rock and folk.
+Instruments like the violin, guitar, piano, saxophone, trumpet and flute are found in a wide range of styles from classical to jazz, and rock to folk.

-Instruments like the bassoon, oboe and french horn are more traditionally played in orchestras (and in demand!) while other instruments are more confined to folk styles like the Irish uillean pipes or the Brazilian berimbau.
+Instruments like the bassoon, oboe and french horn are more traditionally played in orchestras (and can be very in demand!) while other instruments are more confined to folk styles like the Irish uillean pipes or the Brazilian berimbau.

 Some instruments are better suited to playing in a group or an ensemble.
 These are mostly the instruments that generally play with a single voice like trumpets, flutes and violins.